mission

 Founded in 2005, Liminalities: A Journal of Performance Studies is an open-access, peer-reviewed multimedia publication that addresses three needs in performance studies scholarship and practice: 1) expanding opportunities to share peer-reviewed work, 2) creating a space for the publication of multimedia texts and projects that are difficult or impossible to publish in traditional print venues, and 3) international accessibility and participation.

 Liminalities publishes scholarship, aesthetic texts, and media projects that explore, advance, challenge, and celebrate the study of performance as a social, political, philosophical, and aesthetic practice; as a methodology; and as a mode of critique.
-We welcome the submission of projects addressing performance, the performative, and performativity; performance scripts and aesthetic texts for performance; reviews and criticism of performance work; works about pedagogy and performance; and book reviews.
+We welcome the submission of projects addressing performance, the performative, and performativity; performance scripts and aesthetic texts for performance; reviews and criticism of performance work; works about pedagogy and performance; several recurring thematic series; and book reviews.
 We will consider any form of performance work, and encourage both traditional work and that which challenges the boundaries of performance.
 We welcome a wide range of performance perspectives, practices, methodologies, contexts, and sites.
-In addition to texts and images, we publish audio projects, video projects, and other digital projects.
-We typically publish three to five issues per year. and welcome proposals for special issues.
+In addition to texts and images, we publish audio, video, and other digital projects.
+As of 2024, our goal is to publish 1-2 general issues and 2 or more special issues per year.

 instructions for authors